ArthurClune/pastewatch/README.md

 Monitoring is available on http://localhost:8000

-This is currently not authenticated.
+This is currently not authenticated - set firewall rules suitably!

 Extras
 ------

 A Debian/Ubuntu init script is included in extras/

+A compiled tarball for Ubuntu 12.04 is available from http://clune.org/pastewatch.tgz.
+This will install to /opt/pastewatch and can be used with the init script in extras/

 Tests
 -----